-In this paper, we show not only that a black hole can be located in a ring using tokens with scattered agents, but also that the problem is solvable even if the ring is un-oriented.
+In this paper, we prove that a black hole can be located in a ring using tokens with scattered agents, even if the ring is un-oriented.
 More precisely, first we prove that the black hole search problem can be solved using only three scattered agents.
-We then show that, with k ($k \ge 4$) scattered agents, the black hole can be located in $O(kn + n \log n)$ moves.
-Moreover, when k ($k \ge 4$) is a constant number, the move cost can be reduced to $O(n \log n)$, which is optimal.
+We then show that, with $k \ (k \ge 4)$ scattered agents, the black hole can be located fewer moves.
+Moreover, when $k \ (k \ge 4)$ is a constant number, the move cost can be made optimal.
 These results hold even if both agents and nodes are anonymous.

-Keywords: Black Hole, Mobile Agent, Token, Ring, Scattered, Un-oriented.
+Keywords: Black Hole, Mobile Agent, Token, Ring, Anonymous, Asynchronous, Scattered, Un-oriented.

-1. Introduction
+1 Introduction

-1.1.
-The Problem and Related Work
+1.1 The Problem and Related Work